August Merges: Young socialist

 He combined his apprenticeship with a passionate autodidacticism, reading voraciously on political and academic topics.
 It was also during this time in Bremen that he joined the Social Democratic Party (SPD), which until 1890 was operating under a legal ban.
 In practical terms, the ban was more widely accepted in some parts of Germany than in others.
 In the booming industrial port-city of Bremen socialism was already becoming well entrenched.
 By the time he completed his apprenticeship in 1886, Merges was already turning up at public meetings, speaking up for trades unionism and social democracy.
 He was sent to prison on more than one occasion, but his terms of incarceration were evidently relatively brief, and his eldest son's subsequent notes indicate that August Merges regarded prison as a necessary element in his personal activism.

 After his apprenticeship he moved to Berlin where he pursued his study of tailoring at a vocation college.
 However, he became convinced that if he spent his life in tailoring it would only be a matter of time before his health was completely destroyed.
 There was still no question of being able to pursue higher education.
 Aged 21, and desperate to find an opening in politics, he wrote to the leading SPD Reichstag member, Georg von Vollmar, begging for help in finding him a way to an "academic education, in order to be able to devote himself to the socialist cause afterwards", and setting out his political abilities and experiences.
 The letter was kept, has been retained among Georg von Vollmar's papers, but there is no sign that its writer ever received an answer.
-Merges abandoned his course in Berlin and returned to Bremen where he supported himself as a journeyman-tradesman through tailoring work.
+Merges abandoned his course in Berlin and returned to Bremen where he supported himself as a wandering journeyman tailor.
 He continued with his programme of self-education: after his marriage he would work full-time for the party as an economist at their Alfeld (Hildesheim) trades union building.